tvdboom/ATOM/README.md

 Description
 ------------------------
 ATOM is a python package for exploration of ML problems.
 With just a few lines of code, you can compare the performance of multiple machine learning models on a given dataset, providing a quick insight on which algorithms performs best for the task at hand.
 Furthermore, ATOM contains a variety of plotting functions to help you analyze the models' performances.
-All ML algorithms are  implemented using the [scikit-learn](https://scikit-learn.org/stable/) python package except for the Extreme Gradient Booster, which uses [XGBoost]([https://xgboost.readthedocs.io/en/latest/).
+All ML algorithms are  implemented using the [scikit-learn](https://scikit-learn.org/stable/) python package except for the Extreme Gradient Booster, which uses [XGBoost](https://xgboost.readthedocs.io/en/latest/).
 The pipeline, first applies the imputing of missing values, the encoding of categorical features and the selection of best features.
 After that, it starts selecting the optimal hyperparameters per model using a Bayesian Optimization (BO) approach implemented with the [GPyOpt](https://sheffieldml.github.io/GPyOpt/) library.
 The data is fitted to the  selected metric.
-Hereafter, the pipleine performs a K-fold cross validation on the complete data set.
+Hereafter, the pipleine performs a K-fold cross-validation on the complete data set.
 This is needed to avoid having a bias towards the hyperparameters selected by the BO and provides a better statistical overview of the final results.
 The class contains the models as subclasses, on which you can call extra methods and attributes.

 Usage